-10. In your lab notebook, record the absorbance data for TZ#1 and AR#1 from 400 nm to 600 nm in 10 nm increments, and the λ{max} for TZ#1 and AR#1.
+In your lab notebook, record the absorbance data for TZ#1 and AR#1 from 400 nm to 600 nm in 10 nm increments.
+Identify λ{max} , the wavelength at which the absorbance reading is the highest.

 Answer the following question before continuing further: